complex64/protoc-gen-gorm/README.md

 - [ ] Support for embedded structs
 - [x] All features covered by tests
 - [x] Minimal dependencies

     - 0 baseline
     - 1 when using hooks (Gorm)
-      - 2 when using CRUD (Gorm, fieldmaskpb)
+    - 3 when using CRUD (aip-go, Gorm, fieldmaskpb)
     - 1 implicit for validation (expects methods from protoc-gen-validate)

 - [ ] Documented proto options with examples
 - [ ] Documented code
 - [ ] Extensive documentation with examples